pncnmnp/typst-poster/README.md

 // Proceed with your content as usual
 ```

-For an example, refer to `main.typ`.
+For an example, refer to [`example.typ`](https://github.com/pncnmnp/typst-poster/blob/master/examples/example.typ).
 The default dimensions are `36in` in width and `24in` in height.

 # License